Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-turtle-town/chapter-1.md

 ---
-title: "1.
-The Pillars of Gibra"
+title: "The Pillars of Gibra"
 weight: 1
 ---